pubsubdb/pubsubdb/README.md

 };
 ```

+## FAQ
+Refer to the [FAQ](./docs/faq.md) for terms, definitions, and an overview of how a Process Database simplifies worflow type use cases.

 ## Developer Guide
-Refer to the [Developer Guide](./docs/developer_guide.md) for more information on the full end-to-end development process, including details about schemas, APIs, and the full deployment lifecycle.
+Refer to the [Developer Guide](./docs/developer_guide.md) for more information on the full end-to-end development process, including details about schemas, APIs, and deployment.

 ## Model Driven Development
 [Model Driven Development](./docs/model_driven_development.md) is a proven approach to managing process-oriented tasks.
 Refer this guide for an overview of key principles.